cmaxw/devchat-eleventy/src/my-angular-story/mas-097-stephen-cooper.md

   - podcast
   - Stephen Cooper
   - Joe Eames
-question1: What is a  favorite feature in Angular?
+question1: What is the worst feature in Angular?
+answer1: 'The learning curve and onboarding process for the new comers to the team. '
+question2: What is the most confusing feature in Angular?
+answer2: 'Nothing particularly sticks out at this time. '
+question3: What is the most needed feature Angular s missing?
 ---
 My Angular Story hosts Stephen Cooper,Developer at G-Research from London.
 Joe Eames guest hosts this week's show to talk about  Stephen's latest contribution to Angular.